Stickydicee/portfolio/README.md

 I’m still exploring which path I want to follow in cybersecurity.
 On one side, I really enjoy the **technical aspect** and see myself growing into a **Red Team Pentester** or **Threat Hunter**.
 On the other hand, I’m also developing a strong interest in **Threat Intelligence** and long-term would love to work in a strategic role like **CISO**.

 I’m still at the beginning of my career, and I’m okay with that.
-I’m here to learn, grow, and share my journey—step by step.
+I’m here to learn, grow, and share my journey, step by step.

 ---